nortikin/sverchok/docs/nodes/generators_extended/profile_mk3.rst

 Expression syntax
 -----------------

-Syntax being used for formulas is standard Python's syntax for expressions.
+Syntax being used in profile definitions is standard Python's syntax for expressions.
 For exact syntax definition, please refer to https://docs.python.org/3/reference/expressions.html.

-In short, you can use usual mathematical operations (`+`, `-`, `*`, `/`, `**` for power), numbers, variables, parenthesis, and function call, such as `sin(x)`.
+In short, you can use usual mathematical operations (`+`, `-`, `*`, `/`, `**`
+for power), numbers, variables, parenthesis, and function call, such as `sin(x)`.

 One difference with Python's syntax is that you can call only restricted number of Python's functions.
 Allowed are:

 - Functions from math module:
   - acos, acosh, asin, asinh, atan, atan2,